devd4n/quansible/README.md

 SCRIPT_DIR=$(pwd)
 ANSIBLE_VERSION="7.2.0"

+After changing variables in live environment the function "./quansible.sh reload-config" should be called.

 ## Backup
 as long as now backup and restore routine is developed the following files/directories should be backed up:
 - private